aziontech/lib/README.md

 ## Config

-The Config library provides methods to configure and validate options for the Azion platform.
+The Config library provides methods to configure and validate options for the Azion.config file.

 ### Examples